 Texas Department of Criminal Justice has adopted a validation process that requires offender friends & family members to register their

-safety and protecting victims of crime.
+to providing public safety and protecting victims of crime.

 - How do I register to receive calls from a Texas offender?

 - Can you mail, fax or email me the registration form?

 No, we cannot mail, fax or email you the registration form.
 You can enroll by completing the form online and mail, fax, or email it.

 You can also register by calling 1-866-806-7804 for an automated registration method.
 Please be sure you call in from the phone you wish to register.

 - How long will it take for me to get registered and be able to accept a call from an offender?
 Provided conditions are met, you should be

 registered within one week of the time we receive your online registration or your automated registration received via the 1-866-806-7804 number.

 - How will I know when I'm enrolled?

 If you gave an email address when you registered, you will receive an email letting you know the status of your enrollment.
 You can also dial 866.806.7804, option 1